 Adult spotted lanternflies.
 Photo Credit: E. Smyers

-Spotted lanternfly (SLF), Lycorma delicatula, is an invasive planthopper, native to China, that was first detected in 2014 in southeastern Pennsylvania.
+Spotted lanternfly (SLF), Lycorma delicatula, is an invasive planthopper, native to Asia, that was first detected in 2014 in southeastern Pennsylvania.
 It feeds voraciously on many plants, including economically important crops like fruit trees, grapevines, hops, hardwoods, and ornamentals.
 If you think you have SLF, do not panic!
 First, make sure the insect you are seeing is the spotted lanternfly.
 Second, learn about its life cycle and habits.
 Third, determine what plants it is infesting and what it is not.
 Fourth, employ management strategies at the proper time of the year.

 Identification and Life Cycle

 There is one generation of SLF per year.
-The eggs are laid in late fall and hatch in the spring.
+The eggs are laid in the fall and hatch in the spring.
 Egg masses are laid on hard surfaces (trees, decks, houses, outdoor equipment, rocks, etc.) and protected with a mud-like covering.
 Each egg mass contains 30–50 eggs.
 After hatching and before reaching adulthood, SLF goes through four nymph stages.
-Nymphs are small (¼ to ½ inch) and hard to find.
+Nymphs are small (¼ to ½ inch) and can be hard to find.
 The first three stages (instars) are all black with white spots, and the last instar is red with white dots and black stripes (Figure 1).
 SLF adults emerge in July and are active until winter.
 This is the most obvious and easily detectable stage because they are large (~1 inch) and highly mobile.
 Adults have black bodies with brightly colored wings.
 Only the adults can fly.
 Because SLF adults jump more than fly, their wings often remain closed.
 SLF wings are gray with black spots, and the tips of the wings are black with gray veins.

 - SLF is a destructive invasive pest, threatening agricultural, timber, and ornamental industries, and the plants in your backyard.